NeuroRehack/WMORE/README.md

 # To Do
 * investigate way to keep RTC on when the sensor is turned off
   * add capacitor in parallel to the battery
-  * connect nano gpio to reset pin on opelog on boot
+  * connect nano gpio to reset pin on openlog on boot
+* "enable" streaming mode